-A periodontist is a dentist that has specialized in the treatment, identification, and prevention of periodontal diseases.
+A periodontist is a dentist that has specialized in the treatment, identification, and prevention of periodontal diseases also known as gum disease.
 Periodontal diseases and conditions impact the supporting bones and gums that keep the teeth healthy and in place.
 Dr. David Scharf is a board certified periodontist and is well equipped to handle all your periodontal needs.
-Dr. Scharf is a certified instructor for LANAP and takes the time to talk to his patients, address their concerns, and provide them with the best recommended care possible.
+Dr. Scharf is a certified instructor for LANAP, Laser Gum Treatment, and takes the time to talk to his patients, address their concerns, and provide them with the best recommended care possible.
 Take a moment to learn more about what periodontics are, how to recognize periodontal disease, and how periodontics can help you.

 What Is Periodontics?

 As mentioned above, periodontics is the study of the gums and bone tissues that support your teeth.
 The direct impact of this is to study periodontal diseases in order to learn how to treat them, prevent them, and identify them.
 Periodontists are specialized dentists who have taken additional education to be able to accomplish this.
 Periodontal disease is a serious issue for not only your oral health, but your overall health.
 As an idea, here are some of the things that can cause periodontal disease:

 - Lack of hygiene habits; poor brushing and flossing on a regular basis.

 - Cancer, HIV, or other serious illnesses that effect the overall health of your body.

 What Are Symptoms Of Periodontal Disease?